The Symptoms & Triggers of Misophonia

 List of Common Triggers

 Please note, some say that reading about triggers has the potential to make one take on new triggers.
-This is only true for some people and is not universally expereinced by all people.
+This is only true for some people and is not universally experienced by all people.
 Also, some people avoid hearing or imagining sample trigger sounds for the same reason.
 If you think that learning about new trigger sounds could in any way be a problem for you, then there’s no need to read the lists below.

 Mouth and Eating: “ahhs” after drinking, burping, chewing, crunching (ice or other hard food), gulping, gum chewing and popping, kissing sounds, nail biting, silverware scraping teeth or a plate, slurping, sipping, licking, smacking, spitting, sucking (ice, etc.), swallowing, talking with food in mouth, tooth brushing, flossing, tooth sucking, lip smacking, wet mouth sounds, grinding teeth, throat clearing and jaw clicking.